Tuesday, June 23, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Conclusion

-The TP-Link TL-WR3002X Dual-Band Wi-Fi 6 AX3000 Travel Router is an excellent accessory for connecting a group of devices on the go.
-It’s a clear better alternative to the TL-WR1502X.
+The TP-Link Roam 6 Dual-Band Wi-Fi 6 AX3000 Travel Router (model TL-WR3002X) is an excellent accessory for connecting a group of devices on the go.
+It’s a clear better alternative to the previous TL-WR1502X.
 Still, if you already have the older model, there’s no need to upgrade.
 In many cases, both will give you a similar experience.
 Wait until the Wi-Fi 7 version is out.

 However, if you want a travel router today, the TL-WR3002X is an excellent buy.
-It is more than enough to justify the extra cost of TL-WR1502X.
-So, get one today!
+Get it today!

 Share what you just read!